 Yes, archery arrows are reusable or fixable.
-If the nock, shaft or head is not functional there are ways to fix them.
+If the nock, shaft, or head is not functional there are ways to fix them.
 This will be cheaper than replacing an arrow in the long run.

 Commonly damaged parts on the arrow

-A common issue to my arrows is the fletching.
+A common issue with my arrows is the fletching.
 If your arrows are not working as they should.
 Check the fletching by looking if they are attached properly to your arrow and check if the curves are correct and similar.
 If the fletchings should be straight, simply check if they are.

 How to fix fletching